GlobalWallet/Docs/_cashier-payin/cashiersession.md

 ---
 title: /payment-session
-position_number: 1
+position_number: 2
 type: post
-description: initiates a payment session on Kibramoa CashierUI regarding country and currency.
+description: Initiates a payment session on Kibramoa CashierUI regarding country and currency.

 content_markdown: |-
   This endpoint will generate a payment session to the load cashierUI within the merchant system.
 The cashierUI will display several payment options available using the given country/currency parameters.